talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let loyaltyProgramId = 789; // Number | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. let loyaltyCardId = "loyaltyCardId_example"; // String | Identifier of the loyalty card.
-You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint. let rangeStart = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from after this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
-If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. let rangeEnd = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from before this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.  **Important**: The loyalty card ID requires [URL encoding](https://www.w3schools.com/tags//ref_urlencode.asp) if it contains special characters.
+For example, you must encode `NewCard2026%` as `NewCard2026%25`. let rangeStart = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from after this timestamp.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. let rangeEnd = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from before this timestamp.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. let opts = {
   'dateFormat': "dateFormat_example" // String | Determines the format of dates in the export document.
 };